 Building better credit will help you in many ways.
 You’ll have access to better loans and credit cards at better interest rates.
 Purchases like a car or a home become more accessible.
 Even landlords and potential employers will treat you better.

 Building credit takes work, but you can do it.
 Start by understanding how your credit score is generated and learning how to read your credit reports.
 Take charge of your spending and your borrowing and you won’t just build better credit, you’ll improve your entire financial life.

 A credit-builder loan can be a great place to start.

-There are three costs associated with a credit-builder loan: fees, interest, and your monthly payment.
+Three costs are associated with a credit-builder loan: fees, interest and your monthly payment.
 All three vary with the terms of the loan you select.
 Always compare lenders!

-Credit-builder loans are available from many local and national banks and credit unions and from online lenders.
-Try Self, Credit Strong, Philadelphia Federal Credit Union, or Digital Federal Credit Union.
+Credit-builder loans are available from many local and national banks, credit unions and online lenders.
+Try Self, Credit Strong, Philadelphia Federal Credit Union or Digital Federal Credit Union.